 His travel journal was published a year later under the title “ Travel with a donkey in the Cévennes » and preceded by a few years his best-known works: “Treasure Island” and “The Strange Case of Dr Jekyll and Mr Hyde”.

 It's at theoccasion of the centenary of Stevenson's voyage in 1978 that the French Hiking Federation inaugurated the Grande Randonnée path and marked it: GR®70.
-THE Stevenson path GR®70 connects the south of Massif Central in the Cévennes deep.
+The Stevenson path GR®70 connects the south of Massif Central in the Cévennes deep.
 It crosses four departments of Puy-en-Velay to Alès : Haute-Loire, Ardèche, Lozère and Gard.
-We can divide this roaming into four parts: Velay, Gévaudan, Mont-Lozère and the Cévennes.

-To facilitate access to the GR for walkers, two steps have been added compared to the journey initially made by Stevenson in 1878.
+This itinerary can be divided into four parts: Velay, Gévaudan, Mont-Lozère and the Cévennes.
+To make the GR easier for walkers to access, two steps have been added compared to the journey initially made by Stevenson in 1878.
 Today hikers can start the GR®70 Stevenson's Path at Puy-en-Velay and finish it at Ales which are cities accessible by train.

 Technical specifications